Internal Conflict: Two Worrisome Days in Washington DC: Day Two

 July 14th, Bastille Day, was the second day of our two day visit to Washington DC, and once again the United States government was a dysfunctional mess.
-At the very hour we had been touring the White House, a mere floor above us the President and congressional leaders had been locked in a bitter wrangling over how to handle the dept ceiling crisis.
-The government had spent itself into a 14 trillion dollar hole and the two sides were duking it out as the world looked on, appalled.
+At the very hour we had been touring the White House, on the next floor up, the President and congressional leaders had been locked in a bitter fight over how to handle the dept ceiling crisis.
+The government had spent itself into a 14 trillion dollar hole and the two sides were duking it out as the world looked on, horrified.

 Sausage Making in the Nation’s Capital

 The truth is the Supreme Court isn’t above screwing up.
-But the myth that those twelve white-haired sages are somehow graced with a touch of infallibility hangs in the air like the echo of a distant gavel and you are invited to breathe it in, to let it stir you, to take it with you and spread it around.
+But the myth that those nine white-haired sages are somehow graced with a touch of infallibility hangs in the air.
+You are invited to breathe it in, to let it stir you, to take it with you and spread it around.

 Occasionally, however, you come across something in Washington so impressive in its own right, something funded and organized by the federal government that actually works, that you are reminded what the country is capable of.
 Case in point, the Library of Congress.